aldian/backend-repo/README.md

 ### CI/CD

 GitHub Actions is used as the CI/CD tool.
-Each time a code is pushed to the master branch, deployment to the staging infrastructure is started.
+Each time a code is pushed to the main branch, deployment to the staging infrastructure is started.
 Each time a code is tagged with the format `v\d+\.\d+\.\d+`, deployment to the production infrastructure is started.
 Before starting a deployment, some variables and secrets need to be set.